gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Ethics and Human Rights</b><br>
 Autonomous AI decision-making in sensitive areas - e.g. assigning insurance covers or providing funding can raise ethical concerns and potentially infringe on human rights and non-discrimination regulation, necessitating novel legal frameworks to protect individuals and organizations.
-The EU’s AI act of 2024 classified social scoring: classifying people based on behaviour, socio-economic status or personal characteristics as unacceptable risk regarding to AI implementation and thus forbids the usage of AI on such.
-Such regulation could dampen the possibilities of AI implementation and could force withdrawal from already established AI systems in industries related to International Trade.
+E.g. The EU’s AI act of 2024 classified social scoring: classifying people based on behaviour, socio-economic status or personal characteristics as unacceptable risk regarding to AI implementation and thus forbids the usage of AI on such.
 <br>
 <br>
 <b>International Law and Jurisdiction</b><br>